PiSupply/PaPiRus/README.md

 # Nothing will show on the screen
 textNImg.AddImg("/path/to/image", Id="Top")

-# Now display all elements on the scrren
+# Now display all elements on the screen
 textNImg.WriteAll()

 # Update the first line